 All submissions must be in English and previously unpublished in print or online.
 While we accept simultaneous submissions, we ask that submitters notify us if a piece is accepted for publication elsewhere.
 Submitters should provide a cover letter, which may include their publication history and a bio.
-We will respond to all submissions by May 31, 2023.

 The Yale Review is now accepting pitches on a rolling basis for essays and criticism on a wide range of subjects, from literature, art, history, and politics to film, television, music, and internet subcultures.
 We’re seeking diverse, sharp, intelligent voices driven by curiosity and verve—writers who take apart and reconstruct their subject in surprising ways, who unravel the inner workings of a reader’s mind, who deal with strong characters and complex questions, and who are unafraid to lean into unexpected juxtapositions and discover new connections.

 While we particularly welcome pitches with an urgent or timely peg to current cultural topics and events, we are equally excited by ideas that command us to see an old subject with fresh eyes, rescue what has been long overlooked, or convinces us that something we’ve never heard of or thought about is actually vital.
 We want criticism that goes further than the straight review, or disposes of it entirely in favor of experimenting with form.
 This essay by Maggie Doherty is a good example of a TYR piece: incisive, engaging, timely, and well-written, with a clear argument and point of view.
 Prospective writers for us might also look to a recent essay by historian Alicia Puglionesi on COVID, Jerome Ellison Murphy on the new black poetry, Dan Chiasson’s review of the letters of Robert Lowell and Elizabeth Hardwick, and Rizvana Bradley’s essay “Picturing Catastrophe” about the visual politics of racial reckoning.